 Rentals are not readily available either, so what can you do?

-We moved to Florida last year right as the pandemic was shutting everything down.
+We moved to Florida right as the pandemic was causing Governors to shut everything down.
 We decided to rent for a year or so before buying a home.
 We wanted to take care of a massive amount of debt we’d accumulated before we jumped into home ownership.